Campbell Island Teal (Anas

 I am going overseas temporarily with my bagpipes, which have ivory mounts.
 What do I need to do?

 You need to contact your nearest DOC CITES ranger and apply for a re-export permit.
 Depending on where you are going, you may need more documentation.
 Check with the authorities in the country you will be visiting.

 I am an avid gardener, and I see some beautiful orchids available online.
 Can I order them and get them delivered to New Zealand?

 The entire orchid family (Orchidaceae) is listed on CITES.
 However, there are some exemptions for certain hybrids.
-Contact your nearest DOC CITES officer to find out if the species you would like to import are covered by CITES or if there is an exemption.
+Contact your nearest DOC CITES ranger to find out if the species you would like to import are covered by CITES or if there is an exemption.

 Do I need a permit for personal items that I have owned for a few years?
 What if I am only visiting a country for a few weeks?

 The CITES regulations about personal items vary country-by-country.
 It depends on the items you have, the country you live in, and the country you are going to.
-Contact your nearest DOC CITES officer to find out exactly what requirements you are subject to.
+Contact your nearest DOC CITES ranger to find out exactly what requirements you are subject to.

 I am immigrating to New Zealand, and I want to bring my pet parrot with me.
 How do I do that?

 New Zealand has not allowed the import of live birds since 1997 due to biosecurity reasons.
 Unfortunately, at this time, you can not import your pet bird into New Zealand.